Emilio Fernández: Career

+Later life

 During the last years of his life, he did not direct, although he continued to act.
 In the late 1970s he was imprisoned in Torreón after he was found guilty of the death of a farmer.
 He was released after 6 months probation.
 Missing weekly sign-ins, due to an accident, caused him to be imprisoned again.
 After finishing his prison sentence, he returned to his house in Coyoacan.

-Death

 In early 1986, Emilio Fernández suffered a fall at his home in Acapulco, which caused a fracture of the femur.
 According to his daughter Adela, in the hospital he received a blood transfusion that was infected with malaria.
 Emilio Fernández died on 6 August 1986.